looker-open-source/looker-explore-assistant/explore-assistant-examples/README.md

    - It initializes a BigQuery client using the Google Cloud project ID provided through the CLI.
 This client facilitates interactions with BigQuery, such as running queries and managing data.

 3. **Data Deletion**:
    - Before inserting new data, the script deletes existing rows in the specified BigQuery table that match the given `explore_id`.
 This is crucial for use cases where the data associated with an `explore_id` needs to be refreshed or updated without duplication.
+OPTIONALLY, you can concatenate instead of deleting with the `--concat` argument

 4. **Data Loading from JSON**:
    - The script reads data from a specified JSON file.
 This data is expected to be in a format that BigQuery can ingest.